Pablopabota/thingsboard.github.io/docs/samples/nettrartu-x/tutorial_rtu-x.md

 </div>
 <br><br>

-3. Once the device is created, open its details and click *"Copy access token"*.
+3. Once the device is created, open its details and click **"Copy access token"** .
 Please save this device token.
-It will be referred to later as **$TOKEN**.
+It will be referred to later as **"TOKEN"**.

 <br><br>
 <div align="center">